Tai chi helps boost memory, study finds. One type seems most beneficial

 One limitation of the study is that most of the participants were non-Hispanic white and about two-thirds had college degrees.
 It's hard to know whether the benefits would hold up for the broader population.
 A study published last year found there's a disproportionate burden of cognitive impairment and dementia among Black and Hispanic populations in the U.S., and among people with less education.
 Researchers say they'd like to see efforts to make tai chi more accessible given the benefits, and given that by age 65, about 1 in 5 people has mild cognitive impairment.

 "There are so many times I've avoided a fall," she says.
-"That's because of the balance that tai chi gives me," Van Cleave says.
+"That's because of the balance that tai chi gives me."

 This story was edited by Jane Greenhalgh